Alamofire + AlamofireObjectMapper

 Whenever a request fails, Alamofire will ask the retrier if it should be retried.
 The retrier will trigger a retry if the request is not a failing auth.
 If not, it just lets the request fail.

-If a request should be retried, it’s added it to a retry queue.
-The retrier then triggers an authorization.
-Once it completes, the retrier checks if it succeeded.
+If a request should be retried, it’s added to a retry queue.
+The retrier then triggers an API authorization, after which it checks if it succeeded.
 If so, all queued requests are retried.
 If not, they are made to fail.
 The retry queue is then cleared.

-Note that this is completely hidden from the user as well as the app itself.
-The retrier works under the hood, tightly connected to Alamofire’s internal workings.
+Note that this is completely hidden to the user as well as the app itself.
+The retrier handles this under the hood, tightly built into to Alamofire’s internal workings.
 It just notifies the app if the authorization fails, by failing all requests.

 let manager = SessionManager.default